robot9706/DS218/README.md

 ## Purpose

-This repo was made to document information about the Synology DS218 NAS and **mainly** the RealTek RTD1296 ARM CPU after a failed attempt of trying to fix one.
+This repo was made to document information about the Synology DS218 NAS and **mainly** the RealTek RTD1296 ARM CPU after a successful attempt of trying to fix one.

 It is for educational purposes only.